TQW0909/hw2/README.md

  - How we should compile your code (`g++` command or `make` target)

-	- To compile my amazon.cpp code, just enter 'make clean' then 'make' in the terminal and all files will be compiled
+	- To compile my amazon.cpp code, just enter `make clean` then `make` in the terminal and all files will be compiled
-	- To check for memory leak, compile using above instructions then enter 'valgrind --tool=memcheck --leak-check=full ./amazon database.txt'
+	- To check for memory leak, compile using above instructions then enter `valgrind --tool=memcheck --leak-check=full ./amazon database.txt`

  - Design decisions you made or other non-trivial choices for your implementation